obonaventure/cnp3/book-2nd/protocols/bgp.rst

 Interdomain routing
 ===================

 As explained earlier, the Internet is composed of more than 45,000 different networks [#fasnum]_ called `domains`.
 Each domain is composed of a group of routers and hosts that are managed by the same organisation.
-Example domains include belnet_, sprint_, level3_, geant_, abilene_, cisco_ or google_ ...
+Example domains include belnet_, sprint_, level3_, geant_, abilene_, cisco_ or Google_ ...

 .. index:: stub domain, transit domain